 modern employee experience

-According to a 2020 study from Forbes Insights of over 300 employee experience (EX) and customer experience (CX) leaders, 70% of executives agree that improved EX leads to improved CX, which leads to rapid revenue growth.
-However, workplace technology and solutions are often way behind the curve.
-With CX expectations higher than ever because of digital leaders like Amazon and Netflix striving to make the customer journey as smooth and simple as possible, why are so many workplaces still relying on traditional intranets and digital filing systems that feel straight out of the 90s?
+Yet workplace technology and solutions are often way behind the curve.
+With customer experience (CX) expectations higher than ever because of digital leaders like Amazon and Netflix that make the customer journey as smooth and simple as possible, why do so many workplaces still rely on traditional intranets and digital filing systems that feel straight out of the 90s?

 Watch Steps for Creating an Outstanding Employee Experience on YouTube.

-Too often, business meetings and corporate presentations get a reputation of being full of jargon and big numbers without a lot of real meaning behind them.
-However, if leaders can’t effectively explain what their mission is to the people who actually create their customer experiences every day, how can they ever expect those same employees to convey that value to brand new customers?
-Employee experience and customer experience need to speak the same language and have a common brand voice.
+Too often, business meetings and corporate presentations are chock full of jargon and numbers that lack real meaning.
+If leaders can’t effectively explain what their mission is to the people who create their customer experiences every day, how can they expect them to convey that value to customers?
+Employee experience (EX) and customer experience need to speak the same language and have a common brand voice.
 This is only possible when EX and CX share the same content and architecture.
 Both experiences should come from the same building blocks.

-When intranets were first introduced, they were mainly built as a way for companies to talk to employees.
-The first business websites were intended to inform customers with basic information about who they are, what products they offer and how to get in touch.
-Talking "at" their customers rather than “with” them.
-These systems were siloed off from each other, only fulfilling a partial need or showing pieces of data rather than representing the full context of an organizational effort.
+Yet when intranets were first introduced, they were mainly built as a way for companies to talk to employees.
+The first business websites, on the other hand, were intended to provide customers with basic information about who the brands are, what products they offer, and how to get in touch — talking "at" customers rather than “with” them.
+Both systems were siloed , meeting only a partial need or showing snippets of data rather than representing the full context of an organizational effort.

-These silos are often further divided across individual departments in teams.
-Sales, IT, marketing and customer success all operate within their own conferencing apps and project management tools without an overarching platform to unify different information and initiatives happening across the business.
-This lack of connection and collaboration hurts productivity and can ultimately lead to disjointed experiences for the end customer interacting with different parts of the business.
-Today, employees need a more dynamic platform that drives collaboration and helps them feel valued and connected to their work.
+Today, these silos are often further divided across individual departments in teams.
+Sales, IT, marketing, and customer success all operate within their own conferencing apps and project management tools without an overarching platform to unify different information and initiatives happening across the business.
+This lack of connection and collaboration hurts productivity and can ultimately lead to disjointed experiences for the end customer interacting with various parts of the business.
+Employees need a more dynamic platform that drives collaboration and helps them feel valued and connected to their work.

-With the workforce more dispersed than ever and many businesses starting to move to a hybrid-work model, employees rely on technology to stay in the loop with each other.
-There needs to be a more cohesive and simple way for teams to access all of the knowledge they need to do their job without switching between multiple applications and log-ins.
-The idea of an employee experience platform (EXP) arose as an extension of the promise of a digital experience platform (DXP) to bring together all digital functions and deliver a seamless experience to the right person at the right time.
-Internally, using a DXP to orchestrate all your employee systems via an open-API framework makes it simpler for people to access what they need from one place.
+Employee experience platforms (EXPs) extend the promise of a digital experience platform (DXP) by unifying digital functions and delivering a seamless experience to the right person at the right time.
+Internally, using a DXP to orchestrate all employee systems via an open API framework makes it easier for people to access what they need from one place.

-For example, when multinational financial services company Charles Schwab needed to modernize their existing learning management platform (LMS), they turned to Acquia and Drupal’s open CMS to create, store and deliver virtual training and learning experiences to new clients and associates.
-Rather than rely on their old learning templates that were inaccessible on certain devices and channels, Drupal’s open framework allowed content to be delivered anywhere and anywhere, including on mobile, which was indispensable for many of their consultants who were now operating remotely.
+• When multinational financial services company Charles Schwab needed to modernize their existing learning management platform (LMS), they turned to Acquia and Drupal’s open CMS to create, store, and deliver virtual training and learning experiences to new clients and associates.
+Rather than rely on old learning templates that couldn’t be accessed on certain devices and channels, Drupal’s open framework allowed content to be delivered anywhere, including on mobile, which was indispensable for many of their consultants who operate remotely.

 The scalability and flexibility of Drupal could integrate with Charles Schwab’s multiple internal channels and resources and directly translate the knowledge of an LMS into applicable experiences on the front end.
-By unifying their LMS and CMS, the global organization built a common workflow and granted individuals more flexibility and independence in how they worked without sacrificing brand governance and capabilities.
-Things like drag-and-drop functions and what-you-see-is-what-you-get (WYSIWYG) content creation tools also give employees the power to see the experience through the eyes of their end customer.
+By unifying their LMS and content management system (CMS), the global organization built a common workflow and granted individuals more flexibility and independence in how they worked without sacrificing brand governance and capabilities.
+Features like drag-and-drop functionality and what-you-see-is-what-you-get (WYSIWYG) content creation tools also give employees the power to see the experience through the eyes of their end customer.

-Rather than treating employee intranets and information hubs as static bulletin boards that present yearly revenue or other data without any context, an employee experience platform should evolve to meet changing needs.
+Rather than treating employee intranets and information hubs as static bulletin boards that present yearly revenue or other data without context, an employee experience platform should evolve to meet changing needs.
 It should leverage flexible and modular applications and functions that can be enhanced and improved upon over time without the need to totally remove and replace the entire infrastructure and install a new system.
-Being able to integrate different employee-facing systems create a more cohesive work environment.
+The ability to integrate different employee-facing systems creates a more cohesive work environment.

-As employees continue to grow in their career and take on new roles and tasks, a central, intelligent employee experience platform supports them in growing their knowledge through proactively offering news articles, company announcements and other content assets that are relevant to them or their team.
-By making sure each employee's efforts align to greater business objectives, it builds a sense of trust and transparency across departments and allows individuals to more immediately understand the impact they’re having.
-This greater visibility means that employees can optimize certain tasks that are working well and change course if something isn’t as effective for customers, rather than waiting for a quarterly or yearly review to find out where they’ve been falling short.
+As employees continue to grow in their career and take on new roles and tasks, a central, intelligent employee experience platform supports them in growing their knowledge by proactively offering news articles, company announcements, and other content assets relevant to them or their team.
+By ensuring each employee's efforts align to greater business objectives, cross-departmental trust and transparency is nurtured, allowing staff to more immediately understand their impact.
+This greater visibility means that employees can optimize certain tasks that are working well and change course if something isn’t as effective for customers rather than waiting for a quarterly or yearly review to find out where they’ve fallen short.
 The result?
 More strategic projects that customers want and a more trustworthy, satisfying employee culture.

-To learn more about how companies can create better customer experiences by improving the employee experience, download our whitepaper: Moving from Intranets to Employee Experience Platforms
+To learn more about how companies can create better customer experiences by improving the employee experience, download our free e-book Doubling Down on Employee Experience: How Culture Drives Growth.

 Keep Reading